 Colorless, amenorrheic lesions were seen by Fallon in 1950.

 Karnaky (1969) published an age dependent appearance of

-endometriosis starting with an initial water blister appearance.
+endometriosis starting with an initial water blister

-Goldstein (1980) found endometriosis in 47% of adolescents with
+Goldstein (1980) found endometriosis in 47% of

-lesions and blebs in 20% of those
+were only petechial-like lesions and blebs in 20% of those

 Semm (1987) noted subtle clear lesions detected using

 meticulous search with magnification and discussed invisible

 lesions noted only after coagulation.